 Hoi An – the city of lanterns and wishes

-South Vietnam is the region of lowlands, tropical fruit plantations, and generous people, housing Ho Chi Minh City - the hub of all important economic and cultural activities, or the super-popular holiday haven - Vung Tau City.
+South Vietnam is the region of lowlands, tropical fruit plantations, and generous people, housing Ho Chi Minh City – the hub of all important economic and cultural activities, or the super-popular holiday haven – Vung Tau City.
 The southern accent is charming, much loved by the northern residents for some obscure reason, and the culture and history are no less significant than the other two regions.
-However, if you want to know the color of South Vietnam in all honesty and at its utmost, visiting Mekong Delta is a must.
-Find out how people can establish an entire market afloat or construct their own settlements just some feet above the water surface.
+However, if you want to know the color of South Vietnam in all honesty and at its utmost, visiting the Mekong Delta is a must.
+Find out how people can establish an entire market afloat or construct their own settlements just some feet above the water’s surface.
 All those unthinkable feats get very real once you get to the delta of countless rivers and channels.

 Ho Chi Minh City, also known as Saigon, is the busiest city in Vietnam

-A floating market in Mekong Delta
+A floating market in the Mekong Delta

-Weather varies among different regions, but generally, the sun is pretty harsh since Vietnam’s a tropical country.
+Weather varies among different regions, but generally, the sun is pretty harsh since Vietnam is a tropical country.
 Sunscreen is thus very much advised.
-Suitable wear is also important like hat and long-sleeved to protect your skin from intense sunlight or comfortable shoes and socks if you spend more time traveling on foot.
+Suitable wear is also important, like a hat and long-sleeved to protect your skin from intense sunlight or comfortable shoes and socks if you spend more time traveling on foot.
 Eating is another matter to account for.
 Although Vietnamese cuisine generally has the power to cater to even the pickiest diner, sanitary procedures at certain eateries and in the water system can be a problem, so look before you eat.
 Pharmacies are quite ubiquitous, by the way, so don’t worry too much.